Notes on the Geography of Oklahoma: Oklahoma City: Almost Modern

 Around the corner and also from 1950.
 The design has aged well.
 The house is at 3215 Winter.

 Warr created and named a city for himself.
 It's now an enclave (roughly 2,000 acres and 10,000 people) on the west side of Oklahoma City.
 It has its own history.
 Short version: early in the '40s, scuttlebutt had it that the federal government was going to build a major air base near Oklahoma City.
 Developers scrambled to buy up property near where they thought it would be.
-One of the developers, Guy Atkinson, guessed right and built Midwest City about 10 miles east of downtown, next to what is now Tinker Air Force Base.
+One of the developers, Bill Atkinson, guessed right and built Midwest City about 10 miles east of downtown, next to what is now Tinker Air Force Base.
 Warr guessed wrong, buying a bunch of land on the west side around 50th street, six miles from downtown.
 Still, it wasn't a complete loss: Warr Acres went ahead without the military.

 The plan was singularly cost conscious.

 But Warr dared to experiment.
 This house was designed for Warr in 1948 by William Caudill and John Rowlett, then built by Clarke Pace.
-The cost is kept down by forgetting the attic and basement.
+The cost was kept down by forgetting the attic and basement.
 Garage, too.
-The interior has an open plan, with few windows on the north side but large ones on the south.
+The interior had an open plan, with few windows on the north side but large ones on the south.
 The bedrooms were big for the time: 12 by 15 and 12 by 12.
 When built, the house had no air-conditioning--only a 36-inch attic fan.
 It had no clothes dryer--only an automatic washer.
 Older shoppers didn't like it; younger ones reportedly loved it.
 Warr planned to build 80 houses like this, priced between $9,500 and $11,000.
 Most of the survivors have been modified, but this one, at NW 5905 49th, is intact.

 Meanwhile, stores were following rooftops: that's the law of the land.
 So let's look at commercial developments, starting with this stylish venture by Doc Nichols.